Language school

 A language school is a school where one studies a foreign language.
 Classes at a language school are usually geared towards, for example, communicative competence in a foreign language.
 Language learning in such schools typically supplements formal education or existing knowledge of a foreign language.

 Students vary widely by age, educational background, work experience.
 They usually have the possibility of selecting a specific course according to their language proficiency.
 According to the Common European Framework of Reference for Languages (CEFR), there are six language levels that define student language proficiency based on their speaking, writing and reading skills.
+The six levels are grouped into three bands: A1 and A2 (basic user), B1 and B2 (independent user), and C1 and C2 (proficient user).

 Language courses

 English

 Globally, English language schools have seen the greatest demand over schools for other languages.
 Over one billion people are said to be learning English in a second language or foreign language context.
 In the United States alone, ESL learners make up over one-third of all adult, non-academic learners.